Understanding CAM Charges in Commercial Lease Management

 N, NN, and NNN commercial leases

 Either way you do this, the tenant is responsible for their portion of the space they occupy.
 Every lease is slightly different.
-This difference especially affects N, NN, and NNN leases regarding what landlords may or may not include in those CAM charges.
+This difference especially affects N, NN, and NNN leases regarding what landlords may or may not include in those rent CAM charges.
 Pay close attention to the language.

 It’s also important to mention that some leases might have a “cap” on CAM charges.
 This means there’s a limit on how much you can charge a tenant for these expenses, no matter what the actual costs are for you as the owner.